sajid-sarker/OneClickUSIS/README.md

 # OneClickUSIS
 A simple web scraping app that checks if seats are available for selected courses on USIS

+I recommend downloading the .ipynb file and running it in [Google Colab](https://colab.research.google.com/).

 First create a .txt file and name it "course_input.txt".

 Type the course and the intended section with a space between them.
 Each course should should be in a new line.

 Separate the desired section numbers by spaces.
 Leave blank to search for all sections.

 Sample: